Ticket to Ride (board game): On-screen adaptation

-Alexa Digital Assistant

-On 14 November 2019, Days of Wonder announced the introduction of the first official Alexa skills for Ticket to Ride, that allowed the Amazon Alexa Digital Assistant to play Ticket to Ride and Ticket to Ride: Europe, provided that players had a physical copy of the game.
+Netflix secured exclusive global rights to create the first on-screen adaptation of the game, a deal which covered scripted and unscripted projects across film, television series, and other formats.
+The first project being developed under the deal is a feature film written by Ben Mekler and Chris Amick, with producers Darren Kyman (Asmodee), Eric Tannenbaum (Tannenbaum Company), Kim Tannenbaum (Tannenbaum Company), Jonathan Levine (Megamix), and Gillian Bohrer (Megamix).

-Popular culture
+In popular culture

 Ticket to Ride has appeared on a number of TV shows, including The Big Bang Theory, The IT Crowd, and The Blacklist.
 In addition, a number of celebrities are fans of the game, including Emmy Rossum, Jennifer Garner, and Wil Wheaton.

 On 6 April 2024, Ticket to Ride featured in a comedy sketch on Saturday Night Live (episode 16, Season 49), involving guests Kristen Wiig and Will Forte, as well as regulars Andrew Dismukes, Ego Nwodim, Chloe Fineman, and Bowen Yang, in which a dinner party guest (Wiig) is afraid to play Ticket to Ride for fear of being "Jumanji'd" thus prompting a semantic debate about how the film and narrative of Jumanji worked, before the seemingly irrational guest's fears are realised when a train conductor (Forte) enters to Jumanji the other dinner party guests.